|

 about 20 times with respect to the dynamic

-memory (DRAM) but as stated earlier, the
+memory (DRaM) but as stated earlier, the

 price goes unnoticed because it is included